claceio/docs/content/docs/Configuration/Authentication.md

 By default, apps are created with the system authentication type.
 The system auth uses `admin` as the username.
 The password is displayed on the screen during the initial setup of the Clace server config.

 Apps can also be changed to have no authentication, making them publicly accessible.
-To change app to be un-authenticated, add `--auth-type none` to the app create command.
-After an app is created, the auth type can be changed by running `app update auth-type /myapp none`.
+To change app to be un-authenticated, add `--auth none` to the app create command.
+After an app is created, the auth type can be changed by running `app update auth /myapp none`.

 ## Default Authentication Type